muzzol/dormit/README.md

 ### installation ###

-dormit requires only perl (oysttyer) and standard bash tools, any modern distribution should have all you need.
+dormit requires only perl (oysttyer) and standard bash tools, any modern linux distribution should have all you need.

 dormit uses **oysttyer** to query twitter so you need to download and **configure it** before executing this tool.